Valentin-Metz/writeup_factorio/readme.md

 [![factorio](img/factorio-logo.png)](https://factorio.com/)
 [Factorio](https://factorio.com/) is a factory automation game.
-It has sold about 3.5 million copies on multiple platforms, including Windows, Linux, macOS, the Steam Deck and the Nintendo Switch.
+It has sold about 3.5 million copies on multiple distribution platforms and operating systems;
+including Windows, Linux, macOS, the Steam Deck and the Nintendo Switch.

+The game is programmed in C++ in a custom engine.
+It supports a large online multiplayer and modding community.

 It's very popular among computer science students, as it's the best parts of programming without any of the boring/exhausting parts.